funpress/up-n-going/README.md

 by Kyle Simpson

-This is the official source reformatted in a single-page book edition (using the public domain [Manuscripts format](http://manuscripts.github.io)).
+This is the official source reformatted in a single-page book edition (using the [Manuscripts format](http://manuscripts.github.io)).

 ## Meta